quanru/obsidian-example-lifeos/0. PeriodicNotes/Templates/Quarterly.md

 > Setting quarterly goals

-%%Setting goals from the "First Things Dimension" and the "Role Dimension" respectively%%
+%%Setting goals from the "Priority First Dimension" and the "Role Dimension" respectively%%

 # Goals

-## First Things Dimension
+## Priority First Dimension
 %%A snapshot of the area this quarter%%
-No files in 2. 领域
+<% PeriodicPARA.Area.snapshot() %>

 ## Role Dimension
 ### Employee
+%% As an employee, what are your annual goals? %%
 ### Husband
 ### Father
 ### Son
 - [ ] One phone call with #family/grandpa
 - [ ] One phone call with #family/grandma
 ### Myself
-- [ ] Planning for the next quarter
+- Planning for the next quarter

 # Review
 ## Project List